MA in Social Entrepreneurship and Change Courses

 Year 2 Spring

-ESEC 680 Program Evaluation and Information Management (3)
+ESEC 680 Program Learning Design and Impact Evaluation (3)

 The purpose of this course is to prepare professionals to understand "impact thinking" and discern the what and how of effectively measuring impact.
 Through formulation of learning questions and evaluation hypotheses, students will be able to determine an approach to conducting external research.
 Students will understand how impact assessment links with performance management.
 The students will be exposed to real-life social impact evaluation through practitioners and case studies.